Arjun Rampal on his Arun Gawli biopic: ‘It doesn’t have one opinion that is thrust down your throat’

 This is a valid question.
 That was a concern for me too.
 But I am not worried because we have not glorified anyone.
 One is not trying to promote this lifestyle or this world.
 We are just putting it out there.
 I didn’t want to portray a one-sided opinion.
 What excited us was that he has many different faces and facets.
 He even stood for an election and won, so he must have done something right.

 Equally there must have been a lot of people he pissed off and hurt.
-We were interested in possible feelings of paranoia and understanding of why he made Dagdi Chawl his fortress.
+We were interested in possible feelings of paranoia and understanding why he made Dagdi Chawl his fortress.
 Our challenge was to make this movie both real and accessible.
 For that it had to have authenticity while also being entertaining.

 Postponing the release to wait for Gawli’s bail gives the impression that the movie has his stamp of approval.